hasanissa25/Elevator-System/README.md

 Tasks distribution:

 Scheduler:
--update to allow for multiple passengers per elevator(must have the elevator request code finished first) -Support multiple elevators : processFloorButtonRequest -implement todo elevatorButtonRequest in the run() method
-- implement the todo: processArrivalSensorData
+  update to allow for multiple passengers per elevator(must have the elevator request code finished first) Support multiple elevators : processFloorButtonRequest implement todo elevatorButtonRequest in the run() method implement the todo: processArrivalSensorData

 Floor:
--Floor button presses
+  Floor button presses
--Floor Lamp on/off
+  Floor Lamp on/off
--add j-unit testing
+  Add j-unit testing

 Elevator:
-- send arrival sensor data to scheduler over network -Arrival sensor needs to stop at max floor
+  Send arrival sensor data to scheduler over network Arrival sensor needs to stop at max floor
--ability to receive stop motor commands
+  Ability to receive stop motor commands
--modify elevator requests to the scheduler to support 	multiple passengers -add j unit testing
+  Modify elevator requests to the scheduler to support 	multiple passengers Add j unit testing

 ### Hasan
--Integration testing: put the system together and test all scenarios -black box testing
+Integration testing: put the system together and test all scenarios black box testing
--Simulator: set simulation environment and give access to tests as a passenger e.g pressing floor buttons,observing lamps, observing floors the elevator is at...
--j unit testing: identity all the methods needed for tests: Which floor the elevator is currently at, access elevator object and compare to what the scheduler thinks its at
+Simulator: set simulation environment and give access to tests as a passenger e.g pressing floor buttons,observing lamps, observing floors the elevator is at... j unit testing: identity all the methods needed for tests: Which floor the elevator is currently at, access elevator object and compare to what the scheduler thinks its at
--The map tracks multiple elevators
+The map tracks multiple elevators

 ### George
 - Elevator System elevator